Yash-777/pcf_buildpack/README.md

 |bin/release  | Provides feedback and metadata to CF indicating how the app is to be executed.
 This script is part of build pack run as final or the last buildpack in order. |only one arg 'build' dir|Generates output YAML in following format, default_process_type indicating type of app being run and start command for the app.Currently only web type apps are supported. |All output is sent to STDOUT and shown to user through CF CLI.|
 |bin/compile  | Deprecated alternative for supply and finalize going forward from release (TBD).
 This script is part of final buildpack if present.|takes only two args 'buid' and 'cache'| Does not support multi buildpacks.
 Does function of both supply and finalize.|All output is sent to STDOUT and shown to user through CF CLI.|

 Only one buildpack can be a final and it has commands to start the app.
+If more than one BP has finalize and release scripts then those from the last one in order will take precedence.

-Environment vars for a BP can be supplied in a script under profile.d dir in root folder of app
+Environment vars for a BP can be supplied in a script under profile.d dir in root folder of an app.

-Web type commands run as bash -c \<COMMAND\>
+for a "Web" type execution ( the only supported execution type at the time of this writing), commands run as bash -c \<COMMAND\>

 ## Accessing buildpacks

-Access it 3 ways which present trade-offs between control/governance and convenience.
+Buildpacks can be accessed in 3 different ways, which present a few trade-offs between control/governance and convenience.

 1. Online : where BP and dependencies are both remote.